Aquilina Howell: Early life and education

 Aquilina Casañas was the eldest of four children born to Aurelio and Madeline Taylor Casañas, who resided at 442 West Georgia Street in Tallahassee, Florida.
 Her birth home, the Lewis and Lucretia Taylor House has been placed on the National Register of Historic Places.

 She received her formal education in the public schools of Leon County, earning a BA Degree from Florida Agricultural and Mechanical University in 1938, and an MEd Degree from New York University in 1956.
 She completed further study at Boston University and the University of Chicago.

 Casañas married Samuel Felton Howell on December 20, 1941.
 Their children were Carmen Felton Howell Ferguson, and the late Sonya Lena Howell Bradford (died 2014).

 Career

-Aquilina Howell's exemplary career as a social studies, Spanish, and English teacher, guidance counselor, educational supervisor and administrator spanned over forty-three years where she provided outstanding leadership and guidance to students, teachers, and administrators.
-She settled disputes among school administrators, advised civic leaders, and calmed and successfully negotiated with angry parents who did not want their children to attend a Black school, ultimately guiding the Tallahassee community through the often thorny path of school integration in the 1960s and 1970s.
-At her retirement, she held the distinguished honor of being the first female ever to be appointed to Assistant Superintendent in the Leon County School District.
+Aquilina Howell's career as a social studies, Spanish, and English teacher, guidance counselor, educational supervisor and administrator spanned over forty-three years where she provided outstanding leadership and guidance to students, teachers, and administrators.
+She settled disputes among school administrators, advised civic leaders, and negotiated with angry parents who did not want their children to attend a Black school, ultimately guiding the Tallahassee community through the often thorny path of school integration in the 1960s and 1970s.
+At her retirement, she held the honor of being the first female ever to be appointed to Assistant Superintendent in the Leon County School District.